-Senapaty’s story is a good example of success and inspiration to the community around him.
-Senapaty Bag is a 40-year-old resident of Tughlapadar village of Komna block in Nuapada district of Odisha.
-He aspired to give his family a better life, and therefore migrated to Hyderabad to work at a brick kiln.
-Due to his increasing family responsibilities and indebtedness, he continued to migrate every year.
+Senapaty Bag’s story is a good example of the success of this programme.
+Senapaty is a 40-year-old resident of Tughlapadar village, Komna block in Nuapada district of Odisha.
+Aspiring to give his family a better life, he migrated to Hyderabad to work at a brick kiln.
+Increasing indebtedness and family responsibilities forced him to continue this relocation every year.
 Consequently, his health began to deteriorate and he could hardly save enough for the future.
-Recalling his agony, Senapaty shares, “I felt my ineptness was increasing; my strength to face life was diminishing; with limited knowledge and skills, I could only earn as a labourer to support my family.”
+Recalling his agony, Senapaty says, “I felt my ineptness was increasing; my strength to face life was diminishing.
+With limited knowledge and skills, I could only work as a labourer to support my family.”

-One day Senapaty's friend told him about the agriculture training provided to 30 individuals by Tata Trusts in his area.
-Senapaty participated in the training and tried to use the knowledge on the field to see its effectiveness.
+One day, Senapaty's friend told him about the agriculture training provided by Tata Trusts to 30 individuals in his area.
+Senapaty joined the next training session, and tried to use the knowledge on the field to see its effectiveness.
 “The exposure changed my life,” says Senapaty.
 “I learned the best practices of vegetable cultivation and put all my efforts to practise this learning on my land.”
 The Trusts provided regular technical support for smoother execution.
-In just three months of the production cycle, Senapaty could realise a total sales of Rs50,000 from half an acre of land.
-He is one of the 120 farmers who adopted farming and courageously fought against their desire to migrate under distress.
+In just three months of the production cycle, Senapaty realised a total sales of Rs50,000 from half an acre of land.
+He is one of the 120 farmers who adopted farming, fighting the necessity to migrate under distress.

 Extending a helping hand

 The Trusts aim at making the Migrant Resource Centres (MRC, called Apna Sewa Kendras in a few states) self-reliant service delivery centres.
 The services include linkages to government entitlements and schemes, legal assistance in wage and worksite accident-related cases, and linkages to skill training, employment opportunities and banking services.